What is a mechanical engineer?

 Which roles are most related to the work of mechanical engineers?

-Several roles relate closely to the work of you would do in this profession.
-These might include positions such as an industrial designer, materials engineer, drafters and aerospace engineer.
+Several roles relate closely to the work you would do in this profession.
+These might include positions such as industrial designer, materials engineer, drafter, and aerospace engineer.
 Understanding the similarities and differences between these roles can help one make an informed decision about pursuing a certain path in engineering.

 Are there specializations within mechanical engineering?